-The only way to escape that lifestyle is to increase your income.
+After you hit that savings limit, The only other way to improve your finances is to increase your income.
 It will take some time, but even making an extra $100 a month will make a huge difference, especially if you're working on paying off debt.

 That's why I have an entire section around making money on this blog.
 To me, it's an essential part of personal finance and financial freedom (learn more about what I mean on my start here page).

 Check out these posts to learn about how to increase your income:

 - Superb Ways to Make Extra Money on the Side

 - Legitimate Work From Home Jobs That Pay Good Money

 - 5 Best Weekend Jobs for Extra Money

 I think saving money is great, but there's a limit to the amount you can save.
 Even if you follow all of the extreme frugal living ideas above, you'll still hit a ceiling eventually.

 If you really want to reach financial freedom and possibly retire early, you need to learn how to increase your income.
 At least make sure to start building passive income sources with your savings as well.

 I want to hear from you: